DonnyScript/Arithmetic_Encoder_Final/README.md

 ## Open the installer.
 1. press next on welcome
-2. Log into your Qt account. see step one. then press next
+2. Log into your Qt account then press next.
 3. for installation options select Qt 6.9 for desktop development (should be default) then press next and accept the terms.
 4. click next on the Licence and Start menu folder.
 Then click install.
 This process will take a couple minutes or longer.
 5. The Qt creater should now be installed.
 Open Qt creator.
 If the firewall blocks any part of this, allow access.